-As teachers, if we know the simple actions we can take to make that difference and then share that knowledge with children, they will grow into adults that understand how to protect the environment.
+If the children and young people we work with, know the simple actions they can take to make that difference, they will grow into adults that understand how to protect the environment.

-Let’s think bigger – there are 8.82 million school children in the UK.
-If every school took part in iDot and just did one action per day, that would be a staggering 32,193,000,000,000 actions to help the environment.
-Now that’s pupil power!
+Let’s think bigger – there are 8.82 million young people under 14 in the UK.
+If every one of them took part in iDot and just did one action per day, that would be a staggering 3,219,300,000 actions to help the environment!

-Find out what’s in your school grounds.
+Find out what’s in your school/group grounds.
 The tracker helps you to find out about the plants and animals in the area around you.
-Using the tracker and planner, work as a class to identify what there is now, then, once you’ve done the assessment, you can plan what you will do to improve your local environment.
+Using the tracker and planner, work as a group to identify what there is now, then, once you’ve done the assessment, you can plan what you will do to improve your local environment.
 Download the tracker and planner here

 * Please note that any images submitted within an iDot post, will be viewed by all schools taking part in the iDot project